Blufin: Brands

 The core brand is Blumarine, which has also been licensed to other companies in the fields of lingerie, accessories, wristwatches, homeware and so on; the perfume licence is held by ICR-ITF.
 In 2007, the company announced that it would be bringing bags and small leather accessories in-house, with a dedicated display area in the Milan shop at Via Montenapoleone 20.
 A major international expansion of Blumarine boutiques was then also planned, particularly in the Middle East and Asia.

 The same is true of the Blugirl brand for young women, launched in 1995 and shown in the Milan international fashion shows since 2002.
-Dedicated boutiques have been opened in Rome, Milan, Naples, Paris, Kiev, Kyoto, Nagoya, Taipei, Guangzhou, Hangzhou, Shanghai, Shenzhen, Beijing, and Seoul.
+Dedicated boutiques have been opened in Rome, Milan, Naples, Paris, Kyiv, Kyoto, Nagoya, Taipei, Guangzhou, Hangzhou, Shanghai, Shenzhen, Beijing, and Seoul.
 Blugirl Folies is a brand launched in the market in 2007, aimed at younger teenage girls, integrating the Blugirl line.

 The Anna Molinari brand is the Blufin brand specialized in the field of pret à porter and luxury clothing, designed from 1995 to 2004 by the daughter of the founder Rossella Tarabini.

 In February 2015, the company launched a male fashion line, Blu Sport, at Milan Fashion Week.

-Family
+For its advertising campaigns, the company has been working with several high-profile photographers, including Albert Watson (1990), Helmut Newton (1993–1995), Michel Comte (1997), Ellen von Unwerth (1997), Paolo Roversi (1997–1998), Tim Walker (2001–2003), Terry Richardson (2001–2002), Craig McDean and Pamela Hanson.

+Personal life

 Anna Molinari has received many awards, of which the most notable are perhaps the Isimbardi Fashion Award in 2001, and a La Kore Fashion Oscar ion 2003.
 She has also been involved with many charities, such as the Italian Osteoporosis League and the rehabilitation of prisoners.
 Creative director of the Blumarine and Blugirl brands, Anna Molinari is nicknamed queen of roses, due to her love for these magical and sensual flowers.

 As mentioned above, the couple's daughter Rossella is a designer for the company.
 Her brother Gianguido Tarabini joined the company in 1992, became Director of Licensing in 2004, and since the death of his father in 2006 has been the CEO in charge of all the company's commercial affairs and responsible for the Hotel Touring owned directly by his mother, separately from Blufin.